GRAVOIS FIRE PROTECTION DISTRICT

 Type of responses we make:

-Good Intent Calls: dispatched and cancelled before arrival, no incident found upon arrival, authorized controlled burn, smoke scare or odor of smoke without fire, steam, vapor, fog or dust thought to be smoke.
+- Good Intent Calls: Dispatched and canceled before arrival, no incident found upon arrival, authorized controlled burn, smoke scare or odor of smoke without fire, steam, vapor, fog or dust thought to be smoke.